S5.80

 The S5.80 is a liquid pressure-fed rocket engine burning N_{2}O_{4}/UDMH with an O/F of 1.85.
 It is used for crew-rated spacecraft propulsion applications.
 It is currently used in the Soyuz-TMA-M spacecraft propulsion module KTDU-80, and its sibling, the S5.79 rocket engine, is still used as the main propulsion of the Zvezda ISS module.

 The S5.80 generates 2.95 kN of thrust with a chamber pressure of 0.88 MPa and a nozzle expansion of 153.8 that enables it to achieve a specific impulse of 302 isp.
 It is rated for 30 starts with a total firing time of 890 seconds.
 The engine, without the pressurization system or propellant tanks, weighs 310 kg and is an integrated unit that is 1.2 m long with a diameter of 2.1 m.

 Versions

+The ISS Zvezda module thruster units circled.

 This engine has been used with certain variations in the crewed Russian space program since the Salyut 6 in Soviet times.
 The three main versions are: